 As Professor Posner explains:

-“The parol evidence rule deals with a common contractual situation: where initial negotiations, in which preliminary oral or written promises are exchanged, conclude with a writing that appears to embody the entire agreement.
+The parol evidence rule deals with a common contractual situation: where initial negotiations, in which preliminary oral or written promises are exchanged, conclude with a writing that appears to embody the entire agreement.
 The question is whether the court's interpretation of the contract should rely at all on evidence related to the earlier negotiations, known as ‘extrinsic evidence,’ or should rely entirely on the writing.

 …

-Most courts would subscribe to something close to the following statement of the parol evidence rule: A court will refuse to use evidence of the parties' prior negotiations in order to interpret a written contract unless the writing is (1) incomplete, (2) ambiguous, or (3) the product of fraud, mistake, or a similar bargaining defect.”
+Most courts would subscribe to something close to the following statement of the parol evidence rule: A court will refuse to use evidence of the parties' prior negotiations in order to interpret a written contract unless the writing is (1) incomplete, (2) ambiguous, or (3) the product of fraud, mistake, or a similar bargaining defect.

-When it comes to the judicial application of the parole evidence rule, courts seem to differentiate among different types of transactions and parties.
+Courts seem to differentiate among different types of transactions and parties when applying the parole evidence rule.
 Generally speaking, most courts are more likely to apply the rule strictly to contracts between sophisticated parties.
 This strict application, to use Posner’s terminology, is the “hard” parol evidence rule.
-At the same time, many courts design more lenient versions of the rule where parties lack sophistication.
+Nonetheless, there are other courts that apply more lenient versions of the rule where parties lack sophistication.
 These are also known as “soft” parole evidence rules.
-Since consumers are unsophisticated parties, courts tend to apply soft rules to consumer form contracts.
+Since consumers are considered unsophisticated parties, courts tend to apply soft rules to consumer form contracts.

 Insisting upon integration clauses where both parties are sophisticated makes sense.
-Sophisticated parties are likely to negotiate the terms of their contracts, genuinely agree to its content, be represented by a lawyer, and prefer certainty over judicial discretion.
-As commentators opine, however, relaxing the rule in the case of consumer contracts is also sensible.
-Consumers do not bargain over the contractual terms, do not read nor understand them, and are rarely represented by lawyers.
-Instead, consumers generally believe salespeople and rely on what agents say.
+Sophisticated parties are likely to negotiate the terms of their contracts, genuinely agree to their contents, be represented by lawyers, and prefer certainty over judicial discretion.
+However, where consumer contracts are involved, many have argued that relaxing the rule is also sensible.
+Consumers do not bargain over the contractual terms, do not necessarily read or understand them, and are rarely represented by lawyers.
+Instead, consumers generally believe salespeople and rely on the word of sales agents.

 That said, allowing consumers to present extrinsic evidence in the form of misleading oral deals does not cure the problem.
-As we have seen, it would be counterproductive to place the onus of initiating litigation on individual consumers.
-This imperative point should be kept in mind when crafting the proper legal response to misleading oral deals, a task we undertake in the following Sections.
+As has been shown, it would be counterproductive to place the onus of initiating litigation on individual consumers.
+This crucial point should be borne in mind when crafting effective legal responses to misleading oral deals, some of which we will discuss in the following Sections.

-Relaxing the parol evidence rule is not the only protective measure the law offers to consumers who are lured by misleading oral deals.
+Relaxing the parol evidence rule is not the only protective measure the law offers to consumers who are lured into transactions by misleading oral deals.
 When the transaction involves a sale of goods and the misleading promises pertain to warranties, the buyer may sue for damages for breach of warranty.
-Section 2-316 of the U.C.C. further deals with the relationship between an oral warranty and the seller’s standard form contract, which purports to undermine the oral warranty.
+Section 2-316 of the U.C.C. further addresses the relationship between an oral warranty and the seller’s standard form contract, which purports to undermine the oral warranty.
 According to this section, contractual terms that bar oral modifications should be “in writing and conspicuous.”

-The rationale behind requiring a conspicuous writing is straightforward.
-By requiring so, the law seeks to enhance the likelihood that important information is clearly disclosed and, hopefully, effectively communicated.
-In other words, it attempts to empower the buyer to make an informed decision and protects him from unexpected disclaimers.
+The rationale behind requiring conspicuous writing is fairly clear.
+With this requirement, the law seeks to enhance the likelihood that important information is clearly disclosed and, hopefully, effectively communicated.
+In essence, it attempts to empower the consumer to make an informed decision and protects the consumer from unexpected disclaimers.

-Nonetheless, such a disclosure requirement may backfire.
-Recall, that the mere use of fine print makes consumers more likely to comply with the written terms.
+Nonetheless, such a disclosure requirement may not have the intended effect.
+Recall that the mere use of fine print makes consumers more likely to comply with the written terms of a contract.
 Faced with such standardized terms, consumers are prone to blame themselves for not fully reading the terms and analyzing their exact meaning.
-As we’ve seen above, this is true even if the weaker party was defrauded before entering the contract.
+As has been shown, this holds true even when the weaker party was defrauded before entering into the contract.